adrianharabula/adrianharabula.github.io/_posts/2018-01-09-mod-your-huawei-p8-lite.md

 If phone freezes with Huawei logo for more than 5 minutes, reboot phone by pressing power button for 10 seconds.

 ## Warning!
 After this step, in TWRP you will see 0MB internal storage.
-Do a `Format Data` if you want to continue installing custom ROM.

 # 3. Install Custom ROM Android 7.1.2 / 8.0 BETA

-In TWRP, do a `Format Data` if you replace EMUI 4.1 ROM.

 Download one of these:
  * android 7.1.2 [https://forum.xda-developers.com/p8lite/development/rom-t3606568](https://forum.xda-developers.com/p8lite/development/rom-t3606568)